microsoft/mimalloc/readme.md

 # Using the library

 The preferred usage is including `<mimalloc.h>`, linking with the shared- or static library, and using the `mi_malloc` API exclusively for allocation.
-For example,
+For example.
 ```
 > gcc -o myprogram -lmimalloc myfile.c
 ```